 A walk from Portmahomack to Rockfiled (6.3 miles).

 I retire today.
-Technically it is next Monday but the school goes back today due Mrs Sturgeon dictating that a week of the holiday is lost after the Covid 19 lockdown.
+Technically it should be next Monday but school goes back today due Mrs Sturgeon dictating that a week of the holiday is lost after the Covid 19 Lockdown.
 However I don’t go back!
 So this wee walk with Anne was to celebrate.
 We left the house around mid-day.

 We went to Portmahomack and parked in the village.
 We walked past the Free Church (Continuing) and its caravan site and took the right hand track to Balnabruach.
 Here we went onto the shore and had our picnic.

-Not long after that as we were walking along we came across three people.
-I didn’t recognise but one was my good friend Stuart Fernie who taught with me from the day I started.
+Not long after that, as we were walking along, we came across three people.
+I didn’t recognise at first but one was my good friend Stuart Fernie who taught with me from the day I started.
 He has been retired a few years now.
 With him was his in-law nephew and niece, Andy and Sophie, I think was their names.

-We walked on to Drumancroy adn at the wooden house came through the field and onto the track that took us out at Wester Seafield on the main road to Portmahomack.
-We turned right and walked a few hundred yards on the road turning left onto the track to Rocjfiled House.
+We walked on to Drumancroy and at the wooden house came through the field and onto the track that took us out at Wester Seafield on the main road to Portmahomack.
+We turned right and walked a few hundred yards on the road turning left onto the track to Rockfield House.